Helping Patients Seek Breastfeeding Accommodations

 The Solution

-Doctors can help their patients continue breastfeeding after their return to work by:
+Doctors and other health care providers can help their patients continue breastfeeding after their return to work by:

 1. Talking to them about breastfeeding at work.
-Encourage your patient to make a plan for pumping at work, and to speak with her employer about her needs before returning.
+Encourage your patient to make a plan for pumping at work, and to speak with their employer about their needs before returning.
+Under federal law, lactating workers have legal rights to break time and a non-bathroom space to pump.
+Workers may be entitled to additional accommodations in many instances.

 Read our factsheet for more about workplace breastfeeding accommodations, your patients’ rights, and how you can help.